OPEC + signs agreement to cut oil production by 9.7 million barrels per day

-The group was seeking to reduce production to support oil prices, which fell to Lows 18 years old in recent weeks.
+The group has sought to cut production to support oil prices, which have dropped to 18-year lows in recent weeks.
 The decline came as Saudi Arabia and Russia launched a brutal price war, flooding the oil market while the coronavirus dealt a devastating blow to energy demand.

-OPEC + tried to reach an agreement in principle at a meeting Thursday for a cut of 10 million barrels a day, but the member country Mexico would not agree to this agreement.
+OPEC + tried to reach an agreement in principle at a meeting on Thursday for a reduction of 10 million barrels a day, but the member country, Mexico, would not agree to the deal.
 Mexican President Andrés Manuel López Obrador said Friday his country would cut production by 100,000 barrels a day and the United States would offset the rest of its contribution to reducing production.

 The United States is not a member of OPEC +.